dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 ### Logging in for Mac Users

-Open the terminal application
-    - Go to Finder --> Applications --> Utilities --> Terminal
+Open the terminal application by going to Finder --> Applications --> Utilities --> Terminal

 In the terminal window, type
 ```